mikrdgz/recharge-docs/docs/products.md

 # Products

+|Scope|Description|
+|-|-|
+|`read_products`| Required to read products record.|
+|`write_products`| Required to write to the products record.|

 ## What is a Product?
 Products are the items tied to a subcription in ReCharge.
 If using an external catalog such as Shopify or BigCommerce, the Product resource contains information about the item in remote catalog.

 Within the product resource, you can set the charge frequency for that item, the day in a month that to charge a customer, and more.

-### Scopes
-|Scope|Description|
-|-|-|
-|`read_products`| Required to read products record.|
-|`write_products`| Required to write to the products record.|

 ## Subscriptions and products